NeCTAR-RC/nectar-training/package04/sections/cloudProCons.markdown

     While NeCTAR services are free to you, but you must request an allocation of a certain amount of maximum resources you will be using.

-+ **Individual setup:** Users can configure their own server (eg choose the operating system and install software) and run it in a cloud whenever they need the computational resources.
++ **Individual setup:** Users can configure their own server (e.g. choose the operating system and install software) and run it in a cloud whenever they need the computational resources.

 + **Access independence**: via the Internet, cloud computing can be done from anywhere (office, home, on conference travel, business trips etc) and with a variety of devices (laptop, smart phone, tablet..).
 There is no need to install (and maintain) the research applications on each device.